Skip to main content

 Grinnell Black Alumni Network Reception

-Join us at the BCC to learn more about the new affinity group, the Grinnell Black Alumni Network.
-Enjoy spending time with each other and taking a look at the improvements made to the house.
+Join us at the Conney M. Kimbo Black Cultural Center (BCC) to learn more about the new affinity group, the Grinnell Black Alumni Network.
+We will enjoy spending time together and seeing the improvements made to the house.

-The Conney M. Kimbo Black Cultural Center (BCC) seeks to unify students across the African Diaspora by centering Black voices and experiences of a global and intersectional community.
-The BCC aspires to build individual agency and collective understanding that contributes to a sense of belonging and tradition.
+The BCC seeks to unify students across the African Diaspora by centering Black voices and experiences in a global and intersectional community.
+It also aspires to build individual agency and collective understanding, contributing to a sense of belonging and tradition.

 Social